How Hypnosis Benefits You & Your Mental Health | Christine Deschemin

 Many people today are dealing with overwhelming responsibilities, overcrowded calendars, and overstretched limits.
 We are stressed out, worried, and anxious.
 Not all of our anxieties reach the clinical level, but some of us are dealing with a clinical diagnosis of anxiety or an anxiety-related disorder or condition, such as social anxiety or IBS (irritable bowel syndrome).

 As you learn to focus your mind and relax your body, your breathing slows, your blood pressure is reduced, and you feel calm and at peace as your body relaxes.
 The suggestions can help you tap into this powerful response more easily and offset the body’s fight-or-flight response, allowing you to ease back from stress faster and more effectively.

 Hypnotherapists have helped people suffering from acute or sudden pain as well as chronic or ongoing pain.
 Whether you are recovering from a minor injury or surgery or suffer from migraine disorder or arthritis, you can incorporate this powerful technique into your regimen to move forward more comfortably.

 The process works by helping you approach pain differently and stopping the cascade of negative effects that is triggered by your pain.
 Pain triggers the natural stress response, but you can use hypnotherapy to short-circuit the cycle and get more control of it over time.
 Over time, you will learn to effectively manage your pain not just in the moment but over the long term.

 There are many more benefits to hypnosis that touch every aspect of people’s lives.
-Hypnosis for childbirth can make a substantial difference in a birthing experience while hypnotherapy for phobias can help a person live to the fullest.
-With hypnosis you can also achieve peak performance.
+Hypnotherapy for childbirth can make a substantial difference in a birthing experience while hypnotherapy for phobias can help a person live to the fullest.
+With hypnotherapy you can also achieve peak performance.